sws2apps/organized-app/README.md

 ## Best Organized features

-📃 **Schedules:** Midweek and weekend meetings – automatic data fetch from jw.org with intelligent assignment autofill.
+📃 **Schedules:** Midweek and weekend meetings – automatic data fetch from jw.org with assignment autofill.

 🗓️ **Reports:** Field service reports for publishers; Attendance and congregation service reports for secretary – instant generation with accurate calculations.

 📅 **Upcoming assignments:** Publishers and appointed brother see their next assignments – student assignments, public talks, midweek meeting parts, etc.

 ⚡ **Autofill:** Automatically create assignments for any meeting in a matter of seconds.
+Organized takes into account person's previous assignments, past partners and creates balanced meeting assignments.

 🖨️ **Print templates:** Export and print schedules that are visually pleasing and easy to read.
 Export Assignment Form (S-89) right away.